jasongrimes/fretboardfoundation/_chapters/030-scales/050-minor-scales.md

     class="string row"
 %}

-The lower tetrachord of natural minor is the common *minor* tetrachord (**1-2-b3-4**).
+The lower tetrachord of natural minor is the *minor* tetrachord (**1-2-b3-4**).
+This same lower tetrachord is used for all of the minor scales in this chapter.

 The upper tetrachord is **5-b6-b7-1** (**1-b2-b3-4**).
 The b2 (minor second) is relatively uncommon.